josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🍌_neocon_narcissitic_political_disorder.md

 In reality:
 - she is processing systems
 - he is projecting
-- and the algorithm is merging vibes, not truths
+- and the algorithm is being a robot about the whole thing

 ### 5. **Post-Imperial Data Romance**
 Just as the state misreads dissent as sedition, men misread clarity as closeness, and platforms misread users as couples.